Roosevelt Jazz Auditions for 2023-24 placements

 Part 2: Choice piece

-Pick a Jazz selection which represents your strengths and passions as a musician.
+Pick a Jazz selection that represents your strengths and passions as a musician.
 This can be a transcription, etude, or jazz standard.
 It is not in your best interest to play some “jazzed-up” version of a classical, ragtime, or pop tune.
 We are looking for musicians who are truly interested in Jazz Music.
 Your choice tells us a lot about where you’re at!
 It also makes sense to choose something that contrasts in style, feel or tempo from the required piece.
 Length will not exceed 90 seconds.

-Part 3: Required piece
+Part 4: Required piece

-[Download Charts here]
+‘Sandu’ [Download Charts here]

 Remember, improvisation is just creating a new melody that fits with the existing chords.
 We want to hear your great sound, get a sense of how you can swing, and see how you are doing with improvisation.
 Don’t worry if it’s not “advanced”; we are all at different levels of experience.